golioth/docs/docs/partials/setup-zephyr.md

-### Install `west` and Zephyr SDK
+### Install `west` and the Zephyr SDK

-You can follow the [Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) on Zephyr's website to install the `west` tool and also setup Zephyr SDK.
-If you using an OS other than Linux, you can skip the toolchain section as we are gonna show how to install them individually here.
+Begin by following the [Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) over on Zephyr's website to install the `west` tool and setup Zephyr SDK.
+Please pay attention to the platform-specific steps.

 With `west`, you can install our Device SDK with this command: